-Increasingly, clinical care providers for people living with HIV are spending less time managing the drug resistance and toxicities associated with short-term HAART and more time managing diseases associated with aging.
-This change in care is underscored by reports that most of the deaths in this population are the result of unrelated diseases with AIDS.
-People are infected with HIV are aging faster?
-The words "accelerated aging (or aging)" is often used to describe the trajectory of aging in elderly adults with HIV.
-This perception was reinforced by several research reports that show older adults are developing typically associated diseases with aging and in some cases at an earlier age than how they might appear.
+Increasingly, clinical care providers for people living with HIV are spending less time managing drug resistance and toxicities associated with short-term ART and more time managing age-related diseases.
+This shift in care is underlined by reports that most of the deaths for this population are the result of non-AIDS-related illnesses.
+Are people infected with HIV getting older faster?
+The words "accelerated aging (or premature aging)" are often used to describe the aging trajectory of older adults with HIV.
+This perception was reinforced by several research reports that show older adults are developing diseases typically associated with aging and in some cases at an early age than how they might appear.

-In 2010 Martin and Volberding remind us that the accelerated aging in HIV infection in older people is an "intriguing" hypothesis and that we should not allow IT to become rooted in HIV treatment culture before it has been unraveled.
-However, until 2015 the common perception that there is the accelerated aging is manifested in older adults with HIV.
+In 2010 Martin and Volberding remind us that accelerated aging in HIV infection in older people is an "intriguing" hypothesis and that we should not allow IT to become entrenched in the culture of HIV treatment before it has been unleashed.
+However, until 2015 the common perception that there is accelerated aging is manifested in older adults with HIV.

-HIV infection occurs with high incidence in disadvantaged minority communities economically where good nutrition and emphasis on regular exercise is virtually nonexistent.
-This array of variables and the state you reside in a patient are some examples of predictors of health disparities and outcomes. effectively controlling for these variables is a challenge whose resolution is often imperceptible.
+HIV infection occurs with great incidence within communities of economically disadvantaged minorities where good nutrition and emphasis on regular exercise is virtually nonexistent.
+This panoply of variables as well as the state in which a patient resides are some examples of predictors of health disparities and outcomes.
+Controlling effectively for these variables is a challenge whose resolution is often imperceptible.

-Several research reports confirm that the older adult population living with HIV (US and globally) are exhibiting a significantly higher frequency of multimorbidity.
+Several research reports confirm that older adults living with HIV (US and globally) are exposing a significantly higher frequency of multimorbidity.
 Multimorbidity is defined as having two or more chronic diseases.
-The need to manage Multimorbidity adult aging population infected with HIV is causing inexorable tectonic changes in the way care is delivered.
-It is hypothesized that this increase is related to Multimorbidity inflammatory cascade that occurs due to HIV infection.
-Even in HIV patients with well managed with sustained undetectable viral loads, inflammatory biomarkers remained high.
-However, this high inflammatory condition is also influenced by co-infected with HCV (hepatitis C) and the presence of other risk factors listed above.
-With this current state of knowledge, there is no doubt that ART should be initiated in all HIV-positive patients early to reduce the cumulative effects of chronic inflammation.
-This aggressive action must be paired with a reduction of cardiovascular risk factors, especially the end of the smoking habit, and proper screening for cancers, kidney disease and osteoporosis.
+The need to manage Multimorbity in the aging adult population infected with HIV is causing inexorable tectonic changes in the way care is provided.
+It is hypothesized that this Multimorbity increase is related to the inflammatory cascade that occurs due to HIV infection.
+Even in well-managed HIV patients with sustained undetectable viral loads, the inflammatory biomarkers remained elevated.
+However, this elevated inflammatory state is also influenced by the co-infected by HVC (hepatitis C virus) and the presence of other risk factors listed above.
+With this current state of knowledge, there is no doubt that ART should be initiated in all HIV positive patients early to reduce the cumulative effects of chronic inflammation.
+This aggressive action should be paired with reduction of cardiovascular risk factors, especially end of smoking habit, and appropriate screening for cancers, kidney disease, and osteoporosis.

-Management of high risk for developing Multimorbidity is the big issue for older adults with HIV and their health care teams.
-The medical system must adapt in a more comprehensive manner to meet the needs of aging and growing population of older adults who will dominate the epidemic.
-Finally, the improvement of the current health-care system is needed to provide better treatment, prevention and comprehensive care for HIV-infected adults.
-Part of this improvement requires emphatic optimization principles for geriatric care, changing the misplaced perception that accelerated aging is occurring.
+Managing this high risk for Multimorbity development is the big issue for older adults with HIV and their health care teams.
+The medical system must adapt in a more comprehensive way to respond to the needs of aging and the growing population of older adults who will dominate the epidemic.
+Finally, the improvement of the current health care system is necessary to provide better treatment, prevention and comprehensive care for HIV-infected adults.
+Part of this improvement requires emphatic optimization of principles regarding gerontological care, altering the misperception that accelerated aging is occurring.